noameppel/cfc-dev-tools/README.md

 This WordPress plugin allows you to place various development notes throughout your website.
 The development notes will only appear when:
 * You are working on your local development environment.
 * * You are logged into WordPress.
-* ?devnotes is appended to the URL.
+* ?devnote is appended to the URL.

 This plugin will also display in the page's footer the total number of SQL queries performed on the page and the total time required to generate the page.